 Make sure you seek advise from a registered Valuer with the NCJV (National Council of Jewellery Valuers).
 By using a registered Valuer you are ensuring that you are receiving an experienced and educated assessment from someone who is able to issue you with a valuation certificate.

 Once you have found a Valuer is it important for you to gather together any documentation you may have, for example; a diamond grading certificate (GIA, AGS, EGL), original valuation or receipt.
 These documents will provide accurate specifications of your item(s) ensuring a more accurate valuation.
+Although stones are closely assessed and inspected they are not removed from settings (unless otherwise discussed) and therefore details will be more specific if you have certificates, original valuation or receipts.

 Things to know about our Valuations: